zopiolabs/zopio_test_fork/README.md

 ---

+## 🤝 Contributing

+We welcome contributions!
+Please see our [Contributing Guide](.github/CONTRIBUTING.md) for:

+- Code style and quality standards
+- Pre-commit hooks and CI checks
+- Security analysis with SonarLint
+- PR submission guidelines

 ## ❤️ Join Zopio Community

-We’re building Zopio together with developers like you.
+We're building Zopio together with developers like you.

 - ⭐️ Star us on GitHub to show your support
 - 💬 [Join the discussion](https://github.com/zopiolabs/zopio/discussions)

-Let’s shape the future of business frameworks, together!
+Let's shape the future of business frameworks, together!

 ## DX & Automation Toolkit